mozmeao/platform-docs/docs/firefox-downloads/download-buttons.md

 # Helpers

-There are two Firefox download button helpers in bedrock to choose from.
+There are two Firefox download button helpers in Springfeld (and any remaining pages on Bedrock) to choose from.
 The first is a lightweight button that links directly to the `/firefox/download/thanks/` page.
 Its sole purpose is to facilitate downloading the main release version of Firefox.

 ``` jinja
 {{ download_firefox_thanks() }}